slowproj/slowdash/docs/SlowHDL.md

     ]
 ```

-We will make a counter with start/stop/clear, the value of which is shown in the display.
+We will build a counter that can be started, stopped, or cleared, and its current value is shown on the display.

 If this were to be implemented in FPGA, a Verilog code block (excluding RESET) would look like:
 ```verilog